umhau/PXEN/xapi/readme.md

 xapi is hard to install.

+If the system is to be used in a datacenter, it will need a management console like xen orchestra.
+Otherwise they're all working independently with no central management and when they start there'll be no decent way to control them.

 ## todo

 I suspect that the original build environment uses ocaml 4.02.3, but there's some